 • difficulty sleeping

-These side effects are also those you may experience when getting started with intermittent fasting.
+These side effects are also ones you may experience when getting started with intermittent fasting.

 (Plus hunger, though there are ways to hack hunger while fasting.)